Don't make these common mistakes!

 However, he has given each one of us a special gift through the generosity of Christ.

 Your gift can show up outside of church: in your life purpose, your marriage, your parenting, your finances, you brokenness, your leadership, even your work.

 As you embark on this journey, make sure that you are learning and acting upon your gifts in all these different areas.
-Make sure you seek out applications of your gifts in the major areas of life.
+I talk about the gifts in leadership, for example, in my e-book.

 #4:Looking inward versus Looking upward and outward

 Most people start out by looking within themselves to figure out their gifts.